 - After step 4, add in the cocoa powder and mix.

 That’s it!
-This frosting recipe is easy and delicious.
+This frosting recipe is easy, rich, and delicious.
 It’s so simple to make, and it contains staple ingredients many of us already have in our cupboard or pantry.

-The taste is like at a bakery who makes real buttercream onsite.
+It tastes like it was from a bakery that makes real buttercream onsite.
 It’s real… chemical free… with nothing artificial.

 This frosting is easy to spread on cakes, cupcakes, cookies… any you know, eat with a spoon!